-Guidelines:
+Rules:

-- 1. Faculty who have taught a minimum of two years with multiple teaching assignments are eligible for nomination with the exception of: - a.
-Faculty who have received the Distinguished Instructor Award within the past three years. - b.
-Faculty who are currently considered not in good standing with appropriate documentation. - 2.
-Nominations will be vetted through the Vice President of Instruction Office and the Instructional Deans for eligibility. - 3.
-Nominations may be submitted per the instructions of the committee and must be received by any Faculty Council Representative, no later than March 1 of any school year.
-Any Barton employee (administration, faculty, or staff) or student may submit nominations.
-All materials and information received will be held in confidence. - 4.
-Elect up to two full time instructors from any modality and up to three instructors from less than full time (adjunct, part-time). - 5.
-Awards are annually determined in late spring. - 6.
-Distinguished instructors will be determined by a committee which will consist of the following: - a.
-One representative of the administration (preferably with supervisory expertise) - b.
-One representative of Faculty Council, - c.
-One at-large faculty member, and - d.
-One representative from the student body. - 7.
-Award winners will be selected based upon demonstrable excellence in three categories of excellence
+- Nominations may be mailed or emailed and must be received by any Faculty Council Representative, no later than April 1 of any school year.
+Any Barton employee (administration, faculty, or staff) may submit nominations.
+Nominations from official student organizations, such as Phi Theta Kappa and Alpha Sigma Lambda, are welcome.
+All materials and information received will be held in confidence. - 2.
+Awards are annually determined in the late spring, if there are worthy candidates.
+Faculty who are currently engaged in a Personal Improvement Plan, or who have recently failed a PIP, are not qualified to receive the DIA.
+Nominations will be vetted through the Vice President's Office and the Instructional Deans for eligibility. - 3.
+Each award will be determined by a committee appropriate to that teaching area, which will consist of the following: - a.
+One representative of the administration (preferably with supervisory expertise), - b.
+One representative of Faculty Council, and - c.
+One at-large faculty member (preferably with experience in the medium or at the venue). - 4.
+Award winners will be selected based upon demonstrable excellence in three categories of excellence: